Whole grain (Q&A)Last Updated : 26 October 2023

 What is a whole grain?

-Whole grain refers to an entire cereal grain also knows as a kernel.
+Whole grain refers to an entire cereal grain, also known as a kernel.
 The kernel consists of three elements:1

 - the bran: a fibre-rich outer layer of a kernel (12-17%)

-- the germ: a nutrient-dense inner part of a kernel (approx. 3%)
+- the germ: a nutrient-dense inner part of a kernel (approximately 3%)

-To be defined as ‘whole grain’, a food product must retain the same relative proportions of its components (bran, germ and endosperm) as they exist in the intact grain.2
+To be defined as ‘whole grain’, a food product must retain the same relative proportions of its components (bran, germ, and endosperm) as they exist in the intact grain.

 - Enriched grains are grain products with added B vitamins (thiamine, riboflavin, niacin, folic acid) and iron.
-Enrichment process involves adding nutrients that were originally present in the food but lost during food processing.
+The enrichment process involves adding nutrients that were originally present in the food but lost during food processing.

 - Multigrain means that the product contains more than one type of grain, but it does not necessarily mean that the product is whole grain.2

 Whole grain is a rich source of bioactive nutrients including both soluble (for example β-Glucan) and insoluble (for example lignin) dietary fibre, B vitamins, trace minerals and phytochemicals.1 Whole grain foods can contain up to 75% more nutrients than refined cereals.3

 The most beneficial part of grains is in the outer bran, followed by the germ of the seed.